nl2go/ansible-warrior/README.md

 You have successfully installed an Ansible Galaxy Role and run the `galaxy_role.yml` playbook.

 ### Ansible Vault Master Password

+Working with Ansible Vault passwords directly can be cumbersome since it's common to protect the secrets using at least one dedicated password per inventory or environment.
+Besides that the secret for a specific inventory/environment must be specified on every playbook execution.
+This might reduce the productivity while working with the Ansible.

+To overcome this issues a personal master password for Ansible Vault inventory/environment password encryption can be used.

+This scenario shows how to encrypt and persist the Ansible Vault inventory/environment password protected by a personal master password.

 1. Run Ansible container.